bioexcel/qmmm_bpg/docs/input_preparation/interface_QMMM_parameterisation.rst

 ----------------------

 The atoms for the QM region must be given through a GROMACS index file (``.ndx``).
-You can select a group of atoms and then name the group appropirately e.g. QMatoms.
+You can select a group of atoms and then name the group appropirately e.g. ``QMatoms``.

 For example to select all non-water atoms to be treated with QM: